Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * adresse (address) - housing address
   * leilighetsnummer (apartment number)

-After receiving and processing the sales request message a message received an immidiate response with information about what will be done:
+After receiving and processing the sales request message a message received an immediate response with information about what will be done:

 ```json
 {